 For purposes of enforcement, if the vehicle is inspected and cited for noncompliance with this regulation and neither the operator of the vehicle nor the rental or leasing entity can produce evidence of the party responsible for compliance with state laws, the owner shall be presumed to be both the rental or leasing entity and the renting operator or lessee of the vehicle.

 A financing company or a person that only provides financing to a third party in the form of “finance leases,” as defined in California Uniform Commercial Code Section 10103(a)(7), is not considered to own the vehicles that are financed.
-Similarly, a financing company or a person that only provides financing to a third party for powertrain retrofits is not considered to be the owner of the vehicle.
+Similarly, a financing company or a person that only provides financing to a third party for converting a vehicle to a ZEV is not considered to be the owner of the vehicle.

 “Gross vehicle weight rating” or “GVWR” means the same as CVC section 350, as indicated by the characters in the 4 through 8 positions in a standard 17-character Vehicle Identification Number (VIN).